karthik0010/Assuredoc/1.1 Teams/Integration.md

 ![q3](/1.1%20Teams/TeamImages/q3.png)

 **Saucelab**
+1. Click the "Connect" button on Saucelab.
-1. Enter the username, access key, and select region, then click "Connect."
+2. Enter the username, access key, and select region, then click "Connect."

 ![q4](/1.1%20Teams/TeamImages/q4.png)

 **Browserstack**
+1. Click the "Connect" button on Browserstack
-1. Enter the username ,accesskey , then click connect
+2. Enter the username ,accesskey , then click on connect.

 ![q5](/1.1%20Teams/TeamImages/q5.png)